lperez31/prime-select-hybrid/README.md

 ## What is it?

-On hybrid GPU laptopts with Ubuntu 18.04, the prime-select utility enables you to choose between intel and nvidia GPU.

-However, it does not let you use your intel GPU for display and your nvidia GPU for deep learning with tensorflow or pytorch.

-This repo contains a modified version of prime-select, which adds an 'hybrid' mode: display on intel GPU and deep learning on nvidia GPU.
+A modified version of prime-select.
+It adds an 'hybrid' profile in which the Nvidia GPU is available for tensorflow or pytorch, while the graphics remain on Intel GPU.

+It works on Ubuntu 18.04.

 ## Installation